Any trader will tell you the trend is your friend, and the overwhelming direction for the US dollar for the last 220 years has been down.

 It all ended in tears for Hamilton, who, misjudging former Vice President Aaron Burr's intentions in a New Jersey duel, ended up with a bullet in his back that severed his spinal cord.
 Cheney, eat your heart out.

-Today, going short the currency of the world’s largest borrower, running the greatest trade and current account deficits in history, with a diminishing long term growth rate is a no brainer.
-But once it became every hedge fund trader’s free lunch, and positions became so lopsided against the buck, a reversal was inevitable.
-We seem to be solidly in one of those periodic corrections, which began six month ago, and could continue for months or years.
+Today, going short the currency of the world's largest borrower, running the greatest trade and current account deficits in history, with a diminishing long-term growth rate is a no-brainer.
+But once it became every hedge fund trader's free lunch, and positions became so lopsided against the buck, a reversal was inevitable.
+We seem to be solidly in one of those periodic corrections, which began with the big "RISK OFF" trade on April 29, and could continue for months or years.

 I'm sure that if Alexander Hamilton were alive today, he would counsel our modern Treasury Secretary, Tim Geithner, to talk the dollar up, but to do everything he could to undermine the buck behind the scenes, thus over time depreciating our national debt down to nothing through a stealth devaluation.
 Given Geithner's performance so far, I'd say he studied his history well.
 Hamilton must be smiling from the grave.